brizenchi/do-not-invest/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, share, and modify the content for non-commercial purposes, provided proper attribution is given.

 ## Acknowledgments
-- Created using [Gamma.app](https://gamma.app/), an AI-powered platform for generating engaging presentations.
+- Created an AI-powered platform for generating engaging presentations.
 - Inspired by the need to promote financial literacy and protect investors from common pitfalls.

 ## Contact